Dominick Daly: Prince Edward Island

-South Australia (1861 – 1868)
+South Australia (1861–1868)

 In October 1861, Daly was appointed the Governor of South Australia, becoming the first Catholic governor in Australia, notably in a colony with a smaller proportion of Catholics amongst its population than any other of the Australian provinces.
 Presumably on account of his religion, he was not given an official reception when he and his wife and daughters arrived.
 Nonetheless, as in Canada, he quickly earned the respect and affection of the public, due to his charm, good nature and integrity.

 Politics in South Australia were somewhat tumultuous, as the colony had only been granted responsible government in 1857.
 During Daly's tenure, there were nine changes in government.
 In addition, there were also the difficulties caused by one of the judges of the Supreme Court of South Australia, Benjamin Boothby, who took a very broad view of the application of English law to South Australia, and a very narrow view of the powers of the Parliament of South Australia, striking down several South Australian laws.
 Resolutions were passed by the two houses of the South Australian Parliament, urging the British government to remove Boothby.
 Eventually, in 1867, Daly began proceedings under a British statute of 1782 to dismiss Boothby on grounds of misbehaviour.
-Following the hearings, Governor Daly and the Executive Council "amoved" Boothby forwith.
+Following the hearings, Governor Daly and the Executive Council "amoved" Boothby forthwith.
 Boothby filed an appeal to the Judicial Committee of the Privy Council, but died before the appeal could be heard.

 Daly began to show effects of anaemia in the last months of his life.
 He died in office just after noon on 19 February 1868 in Adelaide after unexpectedly falling ill that morning.
 He was reported as being in failing health prior to his sudden illness.
 Despite the intense heat, large crowds turned out to watch the funeral cortège pass, a tribute to the affection with which he was held.
 South Australians had come to know him as a kindly and accessible gentleman, dedicated to his duty, and cheerfully impartial as governor.

 His wife outlived Daly by four years, in spite of a stroke which left her paralysed.
 She died at Glenelg, South Australia, on 16 July, 1872.